maddie35/TakeHome/Phase1Audit.md

 Numbered lists appear where unordered lists are appropriate, for example under Desktop extensions > Enterprise deployment.

-**Why it matters:** scanning readers read a numbered list as steps.
-Using the convention loosely teaches readers to distrust it.
+**Why it matters:** scanning users read a numbered list as steps.
+Using the convention loosely teaches users to distrust it.

 **Fix:** ordered lists only for sequential steps.